EN

 • The highest standard of living the world has ever known.

-• Record variety of goods and services.
+• Endless variety of goods and services.

 • Eradication of hitherto incurable diseases.